Get the developer newsletter

 As we continue to enhance Claude's complex problem-solving abilities, we've discovered a particularly effective approach: a "think" tool that creates dedicated space for structured thinking during complex tasks.

-This simple yet powerful technique—which, as we’ll explain below, is different from Claude’s new “extended thinking” capability—has resulted in remarkable improvements in Claude's agentic tool use ability.
+This simple yet powerful technique—which, as we’ll explain below, is different from Claude’s new “extended thinking” capability (see here for extended thinking implementation details)—has resulted in remarkable improvements in Claude's agentic tool use ability.
 This includes following policies, making consistent decisions, and handling multi-step problems, all with minimal implementation overhead.

 In this post, we'll explore how to implement the “think” tool on different applications, sharing practical guidance for developers based on verified benchmark results.